HazelLi123/HazelLi123.github.io/_pages/about.md

   - /about.html
 ---

 I earned my Master of Agriculture in Soil Science from [Sichuan Agricultural University](https://www.sicau.edu.cn).
 During my graduate studies, I focused on the effects of nitrogen amendments on key nitrogen transformation processes in alkaline soils.
-Later, as a research assistant, I concentrated on the interaction between soil properties and microbial communities, including the impact of microplastics and cadmium on soil microbial activity and plant growth.
+Later, as a research assistant, I focused on the interactive effects of microplastics and cadmium on soil properties, microbial communities, and plant growth.

 My research interests encompass soil nutrient cycling, soil-plant interactions, greenhouse gas emissions, fertilizer management, and the enhancement of fertilizer efficacy.
 I am also interested in developing predictive models for soil nutrient cycling to optimize fertilization strategies and assess their environmental impacts, as well as exploring soil-microbe interactions and the integration of soil science with AI.